marton-balazs-kovacs/tenzing/README.md

 ## Contribution

 We are open to new ideas and feature requests.
-You can see already-requested features [in the Github Issues](https://github.com/marton-balazs-kovacs/tenzing/issues?q=is%3Aissue%20state%3Aopen%20label%3Aenhancement).
+We think Tenzing has the potential to make additional contributorship-related tasks easy for researchers.

 Please note that the ‘tenzing’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project,